- Digital transformation means shifting your mindset to be a digital-first company, transforming your operations and delivering more customer value.

-As technology takes center stage, it’s important not to leave behind the human element.
+As emerging technologies take center stage, it’s important not to leave behind the human element.
 Procedures and policies will change but many of your people and customers will remain the same.
 Avoid creating abstract points of reference that don’t connect to how your company actually does business.
 Remember, the implementation may be challenging, but the outward-facing end result should not be.

 Any transformation must be a collaborative effort.
 Clearly identify roles across departments involved in the change.
 Put in place tech-savvy business leaders along with subject-matter experts.
 Involve and seek input from those who have to manage the day-to-day aspect of the changes.

 Take digital transformation one step at a time